OAAX-standard/OAAX/docs/DEEPX.md

 The DEEPX conversion toolchain doesn't come with DX COM by default, it needs to be manually downloaded and unpacked on the machine where the conversion will be performed.
 You can find details about the process in the [DEEPX conversion toolchain GitHub repository](https://github.com/OAAX-standard/deepx-acceleration/tree/main/conversion-toolchain#step-1-download-deepxs-dx-com){:target="_blank"}.

+> Make sure to download DX COM 2.0.0 version which is compatible with DXRT v3.0.0

 To convert models for use with DEEPX Accelerators, models must be packaged as a ZIP archive.
 For instructions on preparing the archive, refer to this GitHub guide: [Prepare Your Model](https://github.com/OAAX-standard/deepx-acceleration/tree/main/conversion-toolchain#step-2-prepare-your-model){:target="_blank"}.
 For guidance on JSON configuration files and supported ONNX operators, refer to the following